wilndotcom/wilncom/README.md

 - **Windows**: Run `install_database.bat`

 ### Important Notes
-- All SQL files are now located in the `install/` directory
+- Only 2 SQL files in install directory: `phpnuxbill.sql` and `radius.sql`
-- The `phpnuxbill_with_widgets.sql` includes both the base database and online user widgets
+- The `phpnuxbill.sql` now includes the base database AND online user widgets
 - Use the automated scripts for easier database setup
+- Online user widgets are automatically included in the main installation

 ## Freeradius